 The pair were detained in separate cells, allowing Mandela time to contemplate his future:

 I had always known that arrest was a possibility, but even freedom fighters practise denial, and in my cell that night I realised I was not prepared for the reality of capture and confinement.

-Mandela was charged with incitement, and leaving the country without a passport, and on the 7th November 1962 was sentenced to five years in prison.
-He would go on to spend a total of twenty-seven years behind bars, having finally been convicted of sabotage, and narrowly escaping the death penalty.
+Mandela was charged with incitement, and leaving the country without a passport, and on the 7th November 1962, was sentenced to five years in prison.
+He would go on to spend a total of 27 years behind bars after being convicted of sabotage, and narrowly escaping the death penalty.

 This African patriot had helped found the organization in 1912, and casting my vote near his grave site brought history full circle, for the mission he began eighty-two years before was about to be achieved.